the mental load of motherhood

 Not to make you feel like there’s a “right way.”

-Not to add pressure or pretend a guide can magically fix everything.
+Not to pretend a guide can fix everything.

-But to take some of the weight off your shoulders.
+But to take some weight off your shoulders.

-Every mama I know describes the mental load of motherhood as overwhelming and December makes it heavier than ever.
-So I created this guide to gently ease the holiday mental load and give you a realistic, compassionate way to survive the season without burning out.
+Every mama I know describes the mental load of motherhood as overwhelming and December makes it heavier.
+So I created this guide to ease the holiday mental load and give you a realistic, compassionate way to get through the season without burning out.

 ✨ simplify the chaos